 Don't forget to bake it until the crust is well and truly browned all over—whole fruit pies like this one tend to take at least an hour to bake fully.

-This one-crust, open-faced dessert is best thought of as a French-influenced peach pie.
+This one-crust, open-faced peach pie is best thought of as a French-influenced treat.
 Peaches get placed on the crust, surrounded by a light custard, and baked until the fruit is tender and the custard is set.
 Without a top crust, the peaches are on display, so place them accordingly!

-Fresh peaches, cream, sugar, and eggs are all you need to create this cooling summer treat.
+Fresh peaches, cream, sugar, and eggs are all you need to create this cooling summer peach ice cream treat.

 Remember to make homemade ice cream several hours before you plan on serving it so it has time to firm up in the freezer.

 Don't have an ice cream maker?
 No problem—see these tips for making ice cream without any special equipment.Continue to 9 of 14 below.

 Oh-so-French and oh-so-elegant, these gummy peach candies aren't commonly made at home.
 But when you see how straightforward it is to make them, you'll wonder why not.

 This peach pâte de fruits recipe is a great way to use up an excess of fresh ripe peaches, especially since the result makes such lovely gifts—offer them in air-tight tins or cellophane bags tied shut with a pretty ribbon.